Vyralmarketing/mustafa-faiz/_posts/2020-07-22-q-which-down-payment-assistance-programs-can-help-you.md

 **4\.
 MCC (Mortgage Credit Certificate)&nbsp;**

-* You’ll receive a 20% to 25% tax credit on the interest you pay each and every year you have the mortgage with a maximum of $2,000 per year.
+* You’ll receive a 20% to 25% tax credit on the interest you pay each year you have the mortgage with a maximum of $2,000 per year.
 This gives you the ability to lower the taxes taken out of your paycheck or possibly receive cash back when you file your taxes.

 If you’d like to know more about these and other programs, talk to a loan officer who’s familiar with them—not every loan officer knows how they work.
 I know plenty of excellent loan officers I’d be happy to refer you to, so just give me a call if you’d like to know more.&nbsp;